fairdataihub/codefair-app/README.md

 ## Testing

 You can follow these steps for testing the app:
-- Create a GitHub repository with e.g., a README file or some other code files included but no LICENSE specified (alternatively, you can fork this repository: https://github.com/fairdataihub/codefair-testing-repo).
+- Create a GitHub repository with e.g., a README file or some other code files included but no LICENSE specified
 - Install codefair on that repository from the GitHub markplace: https://github.com/marketplace/codefair-app
 - Check the GitHub issue opened by the app about missing license file.
 - Interact with the app by replying to the issue.
 E.g., reply with a non existing license name first like "@codefair-app random license" and then with an existing one like "@codefair-app MIT".